uzerpllp/uzerpfrepple/README.md

 # FrePPLe ERP connector for uzERP

+## What is FrePPLe?

+From their README:

-FrePPLe is an easy-to-use and easy-to-implement open source **advanced planning and scheduling** tool for manufacturing companies.
+> FrePPLe is an easy-to-use and easy-to-implement open source **advanced planning and scheduling** tool for manufacturing companies.
+>

-FrePPLe implements planning algoritms based on best practices such as **theory of constraints** (ie *plan around the bottleneck*), **pull-based planning** (ie *start production as late as possible and directly triggered by demand*) and **lean manufacturing** (ie *avoid intermediate delays and inventory*).
+> FrePPLe implements planning algoritms based on best practices such as **theory of constraints** (ie *plan around the bottleneck*),
+> **pull-based planning** (ie *start production as late as possible and directly triggered by demand*) and **lean manufacturing** (ie *avoid

-The FrePPLe connector for uzERP allows uzERP users to import sales orders, work orders, stock position, structures, operations, etc. into FrePPLe Community Edition and generate proposed purchase and work orders.
-The connector also provides integration for the export of proposed orders back to uzERP for execution.
+> intermediate delays and inventory*).

 More on FrePPLe: https://frepple.com

+## What is uzERP?

+uzERP is an opensource ERP system focused on UK SME/Owner managed businesses.
+It delivers big company functionality on a small company budget, including accounting, stock, manufacturing and more.

+The FrePPLe connector for uzERP allows uzERP users to import sales orders, work orders, stock position, structures, operations, etc. into
+FrePPLe Community Edition and generate proposed purchase and work orders.
+The connector provides complete two way integration including the export of proposed orders back to uzERP for execution.

 More on uzERP: https://www.uzerp.com

-**Note: this connector has not been tested on windows**

-## Installation
+## Connector Installation

 If you run FrePPLe using a python virtualenv, as we prefer to do, you can use `pip` to install the connector.
 If you have installed FrePPLe from the binary packages (e.g. on Ubuntu) then you can follow the `setup.py` method.